Financial management and financing principles

 Central bundling of global financial management

-Group-wide financial management comprises corporate finance, cash and liquidity management, and the management of market price risks and default risks.
-It is centrally organized in the corporate treasury department.
+Group-wide financial management comprises cash and liquidity management and the management of market price risks and default risks in addition to corporate finance.
+At HUGO BOSS, these activities are centrally organized in the corporate treasury department.
 Global financial management is based on Group-wide principles and guidelines.
 At the level of the subsidiaries, the finance managers are responsible for compliance with treasury guidelines.

 The external financing volume of the HUGO BOSS Group is essentially drawn through HUGO BOSS International B.V.
 This allows economies of scale to be leveraged and the cost of capital to be optimized.
-Only in individual cases do HUGO BOSS companies directly obtain debt capital, for instance, if it is economically advantageous to use local credit and capital markets.
-If the Group companies directly enter into external loan transactions, HUGO BOSS AG issues guarantees or letters of comfort in exceptional cases.
+Only in individual cases do Group companies directly agree external financing in consultation with corporate financial management.
+This is done, for instance, if it is economically advantageous to use local credit and capital markets.
+If the Group companies enter directly into external loan transactions, HUGO BOSS AG issues guarantees or letters of comfort in exceptional cases.

-The corporate treasury department optimizes and centralizes payment flows and secures Group-wide liquidity in its cash and liquidity management.
-The cash inflow from the operating activities of each Group company is the Group’s most important source of liquidity.
+The corporate treasury department optimizes and centralizes payment flows and secures Group-wide liquidity by its cash and liquidity management.
+The cash inflows from the operating activities of the individual Group companies is the Group’s most important source of liquidity.

 Using efficient cash management systems, liquidity surpluses of individual Group companies are used to cover other companies’ financial requirements (cash pooling).
 This intercompany financial balancing system reduces external financial requirements and net interest expenses.